The Chinese Lives of Uli Sigg

 The Chinese Lives of Uli Sigg is a documentary by the filmmaker Michael Schindhelm, released in 2016.

 At its opening in 2019, the M+ museum for visual culture in Hong Kong will present 1500 art works by contemporary Chinese Artist to the public.
 The collection is credited the most important of its kind worldwide.
 The documentary The Chinese Lives of Uli Sigg portrays Uli Sigg's involvement in one of the first economic projects that introduced China's opening toward the West and his following support of the Chinese art scene.
-His work as an art collector recently led to the donation of his collection to the M+ museum.
+His work as an art collector led to the donation of his collection to the M+ museum.

 Plot

 Starting with the development of the first joint venture between a Western company and China, initiated by the Schindler Group, the documentary traces the relationship between Uli Sigg and the Chinese society art throughout his careers.
 Further steps were his appointment as the Swiss ambassador in Beijing, his return to Switzerland and his latest cooperation with the M+ museum in Hong Kong.
 The connection between Sigg and the transformations of the Chinese art scene are depicted by its protagonist, namely Wang Guangyi, Fang Lijun and Ai Weiwei – alongside Uli Sigg he has already been part of the documentary Bird's Nest – Herzog & de Meuron in China, directed by Michael Schindhelm and Christoph Schaub.
 Alongside archival material the protagonist provide an insight to the ongoing complex relationship between state and art.